 - the dates on which any water tank used by the water carter is cleaned.

-From 1 September 2014, drinking water carters must develop and adhere to a quality assurance program.
+Drinking water carters must develop and adhere to a quality assurance program.
 A copy of the completed quality assurance program document must be provided to the local NSW Health Public Health Unit.
 Water carters may complete a Water Carter QAP template or create their own.